-For millions of students with parents suddenly out of work, paying for college just got a whole lot harder.
+For millions of students with parents suddenly out of work, paying for college just got a whole lot harder, especially when considering the need to borrow additional money.
 The financial aid forms you filled out in the fall — or even in February — don’t capture the effects of this spring’s pandemic.

 Luckily, students can request updated awards by submitting a special circumstances appeal to their college’s financial aid office.
 If your family has experienced a significant financial change, coronavirus-related or not, financial aid experts say you should contact your school’s office.
 Here’s how to do it.

 First things first: a college can’t revise your financial aid if you haven’t filed the proper forms, says John Falleroni, senior associate director of financial aid at Duquesne University in Pittsburgh.